“Take back our voice”

 MY GOALS FOR PENNSYLVANIA

-I believe in the need to take a proactive approach to mental health.
+I believe that we need to take a proactive approach to mental health advocacy and working to provide better access to mental health care.
+Working to destigmatize mental health is a long overdue and crucial step in improving the quality of life for Pennsylvanians.
 One of the ways I believe we can achieve this is by working to expand the availability of Mental Health First Aid training.

 Mental Health First Aid takes the fear and hesitation out of starting conversations about mental health and substance use problems.
 This training can give someone the skills they need to reach out and provide the initial help and support to someone who may be experiencing a mental health crisis.